Do not go up on this type of ladder without someone holding it.

 was called for a job to pressure clean the roof of a private residence.

-the residence offered to lend Ortiz his ladder and Ortiz accepted.
-Ortiz
+residence offered to lend Ortiz his ladder and Ortiz accepted.
+Ortiz used

-used the ladder to work climb onto the roof of the residence; however,
+the ladder to work climb onto the roof of the residence; however, on his

-on his way down from the roof he fell and suffered serious injuries.
-After
+way down from the roof he fell and suffered serious injuries.

 he sustained.
 Upon investigation, we determined that the ladder Mr. Ortiz